The Best Portable Fish Finder

 Deeper Smart Sonar PRO+

-The Deeper Smart Sonar PRO+ is designed to be the most powerful castable portable sonar unit available.
-While it uses the same type of castable transducer as the handful of other castable/portable fish finders, the Deeper Smart Sonar Pro+ transmits back to the angler's smartphone or tablet at much greater distances and deeper depths than its competitors do.
+The Deeper Smart Sonar PRO+ is designed to be the most powerful castable portable sonar sensor available.
+While it uses the same type of castable transducer as the handful of other castable/portable fish finders like the FishHunter, the Deeper Smart Sonar Pro+ transmits back to the angler's smartphone or tablet at much greater distances and deeper depths than its competitors do.

 In fact, you can use the Deeper Smart Sonar Pro+ at distances of up to 330 feet, thanks to its high-speed WIFI connection, and it accurately collects data to depths of 260 feet.